 Again, it's best to check with individual certifying organizations since each has its own fee structure.

-Here are some things that you might need to take into account when pondering how long it takes to become a personal trainer:
+Here are some things that you might need to take into account:

 - The length of the post-secondary program you choose (if you go that route)